Course Code: wre

 It's time for spelling practice.
 Not only will you review problem words, but you'll get acquainted with 10 helpful rules and five helpful tips to make you a better speller so you can spell better from now on.
 You'll identify your own particular spelling demons and learn a strategy to cope with them once and for all.
 This lesson is filled with the kinds of resources and spelling practice you've been looking for.

 Here's your chance to get acquainted with common word usage difficulties and master them.
 You're about to learn to pick the right word at the right time and put it in the right place in your sentence.
-You'll practice choosing between similar sounding words that have different meanings.
-You'll get helpful explanations—at last!—about tricky usages that may trip you up daily.
-Feel free to delve into an information-packed lesson that will add to your knowledge of correct word usage.
+You'll practice choosing between similar sounding words that have different meanings and get helpful explanations about the tricky usages that trip you up daily.
+By the end of this information-packed lesson that will add to your knowledge of correct word usage.

-Your writing ability is building after the first four lessons!
-In Lesson 5 you'll integrate all you've learned so far—how to capture your thoughts, choose effective words, spell correctly, and master word usage—by mastering techniques that will help you write effective sentences.
+In Lesson 5, you'll integrate all that you've learned so far—how to capture your thoughts, choose effective words, spell correctly, and master word usage—by mastering techniques that will help you write effective sentences.
 Here you'll practice constructing sentences that have energy and precision by learning four simple tips, deciding which words to take out, and communicating your ideas logically.

 Whisk through a handy review of the three main punctuation marks used to end sentences: the period, the question mark, and the exclamation point.
 But that's not all.
 You'll benefit from practicing how to identify and fix run-on sentences, sentence fragments, and the overuse of dashes and ellipses.
 Round out your exploration with the challenge of combining quotation marks with the ending marks.
 You'll get a fine update on what works and what doesn't with this first of three full lessons on punctuation.